GasparyanG/zao/description.md

     - Iterates over compiled instructions and handles them correspondingly.
     - To dispatch to required handler it considers instruction/op code.

+* BINARY_OP(op)
+    - description
+        - takes operator and does changes to stack by computing binary expressions.
+    - design notes
+        - why macro?        - To be able to deal with different operators.
+        - why `do while` ?  - First of all to have block expression and at the same time being able to use semicolon (;) afterwards.

 ## Compiler + Chunk
 * Chunk properties